 This two-hour exam will be scheduled during the UF Exam period (details below).
-The exam will consist of 50 multiple choice questions; The exam will be administered via Canvas on May 1 from 8 pm to 10 pm in the "quizzes" tab.
+The exam will consist of 50 multiple choice questions; The exam will be administered via Canvas on Thurs May 2 5:30 pm - 7:30 pm in the "quizzes" tab.
 The exam will cover all content in lecture/readings from the semester.
 Students are strongly urged to keep up with the optional multiple-choice self-assessments, as these are close in content and format to the actual exam questions.
 The exam requires a good internet connection; on-campus possibilities will be discussed in class closer to the final exam date.